 I heard an interesting interview recently.
 Terry Meiners interviewed Former Governor Steve Beshear regarding his recent book release.
 Probably the most startling revelation dealt with his belief in Magic.
 As he told Terry, he has a horse named Magic.
 The Former Governor also appears to believe that magic can be used to resolve the thorniest problem our Commonwealth has ever confronted, our pension debt.

-- CRIME REPORT: Man charged with driving into bar, parked car
+- CRIME REPORT: Man charged with trafficking drugs

-- CRIME REPORT: Man arrested for alleged child sex crimes
+- CRIME REPORT: Man charged with having sex with minor

-- CRIME REPORT: Man charged with hurting child
+- CRIME REPORT: Man charged with abusing, strangling child